ddnexus/pagy/docs/extras/countless.md

 # Countless Extra

-Save one count query per request using the [Pagy::Countless subclass](/docs/api/countless.md) internally.
+Paginate without the need of any count, saving one query per rendering.

 ## Setup